 Remote inspections allow you to continue production and maintain quality standards despite external challenges.
 CAPA collaboration also occurs in real-time, allowing you to identify and resolve issues immediately for improved resiliency.

-5. It addresses the industry’s most common pains.
+5. Addresses the industry’s most common pains

 A digital self-inspection program addresses many of the challenges to resiliency faced in supply chain management.
-It increases visibility, centralizes data and communication, aids in production planning and collaboration, and enables data-driven decision making instead of subjective assumptions.
+It increases visibility, centralizes data and communication, aids in production planning and collaboration, and enables data-driven decision-making instead of subjective assumptions.

-A fully scalable self-inspection software
+Inspectorio Sight: A fully scalable self-inspection solution

 Drive productivity from afar with Inspectorio Sight, which has helped businesses of all sizes improve product quality and increase available resources.
-Our centralized platform gives you real-time data that is continuously updating to incorporate new changes in your production ecosystem.
+Our centralized platform gives you real-time data that is continuously updated to incorporate new changes in your production ecosystem.